julius383/asemica-factor/README.md

 # Asemica

 This is a re-implementation of [asemica](https://github.com/linenoise/asemica) which is a cipher that uses a document as a key.
-The original is written in Perl and this one uses the [Factor Programming Language](https://factorcode.org/).
+The original is written in Perl but this one uses the [Factor](https://factorcode.org/) programming anguage.

 ## Usage

 To use this program you need to first have Factor installed on your system.
 Clone the repository and change into the directory.
-The you can run it through invoking the factor-vm with `asemica.factor` and all the necessary arguments for example on Arch Linux.
+Then you can run it by invoking the factor-vm with `asemica.factor` and all the necessary arguments for example on Arch Linux.

 ```